 Bridgford Foods Corporation was organized in 1952.
 We originally began operations in 1932 as a retail meat market in San Diego, California and evolved into a meat wholesaler for hotels and restaurants, a distributor of frozen food products, a processor and packer of meat, and a manufacturer and distributor of frozen food products for sale on a retail and wholesale basis.
-For more than the past five years we and our subsidiaries have been primarily engaged in the manufacturing, marketing and distribution of an extensive line of frozen, refrigerated, and snack food products throughout the United States.
+We and our subsidiaries are primarily engaged in the manufacturing, marketing and distribution of an extensive line of frozen, refrigerated, and snack food products throughout the United States.

 The consolidated financial statements include the accounts of the Company and its subsidiaries, all of which are wholly-owned.
-All inter-company transactions have been eliminated.
+All intercompany transactions have been eliminated.